Fengon 500: Fengon E3 EV

 The E3 EV has a three-phase asynchronous electric motor delivering 120 kW and 300 Nm of torque combined with a 53.6 kWh lithium pherophospate battery with a range (NEDC) of 405 km.

 Fengon E3 EVR

 The EVR is the extended range hybrid version of the E3 with a 1.5 liter four-cylinder petrol engine delivering 50 kW combined with a three-phase asynchronous electric motor delivering 120 kW.
 The 1.5 engine acts as a generator to recharge the 17.28 kWh lithium-ion battery.
 The range in Full Electric mode is 100 km while in the hybrid mode with the 1.5 that powers the batteries, the range is 950 km.
 This version in China is sold as the Seres ix3.

 Seres 3

-In export markets it is sold as the Seres 3.
+It was sold as the Seres 3 in export markets such as Singapore and Malaysia.
+In Singapore, the Seres 3 was previewed at the 2024 Singapore Motorshow, before being launched later in the year.
+The Seres 3 was launched in Malaysia on 9 December 2025, in facelifted guise.
+Only 10 units were offered as part of the brand's introduction in Malaysia.